-Burglary in the fourth degree includes unlawful entry of buildings not listed for first or second degree burglary, with the intent to commit a misdemeanor (other than theft).
+Any other burglary is a gross misdemeanor offense.
+A person who enters a building without permission and commits or intends to commit a misdemeanor (other than theft) is guilty of fourth-degree burglary.
 Penalties include a fine of up to $3,000, up to one year in jail, or both.

 It's also illegal to possess burglary or theft tools with the intent to use them (or permit another to use them) in a burglary or theft.
 Burglary and theft tools can include items such as a crowbar, bolt cutters, or explosives.
 A person convicted of possession of burglary tools faces up to three years in prison and a fine of $5,000.
 (Minn.
 Stat. § 609.59 (2020).)
 (Actual use of the tools in a burglary constitutes second-degree burglary.)

 Trespass includes intentionally entering onto the premises of another without lawful permission.
 The term "premises" is broad and includes buildings, real property, land, and structures.

 A person who commits trespass faces misdemeanor penalties, which may incur up to $1,000 in fines, up to 90 days in jail, or both.
 The penalties for trespass increase to a gross misdemeanor if a person trespasses on restricted agricultural land or refuses to depart an emergency battered women’s shelter when asked to leave.
 (Minn.
 Stat. §§ 609.033, 609.605 (2020).)